Why Does My Head Hurt? Is It Stress Related?

 Types of headaches

 Over 300 types of headaches exist, but only about 10% have a known cause.
-A primary headache is a stand-alone disorder caused directly by the pain-sensitive structures in your head.
+A primary headache is a standalone disorder caused directly by the pain-sensitive structures in your head.
 A primary headache is not a symptom of an underlying disease.
-Common primary headaches include tension headaches, migraines, and cluster headaches.
+Common types of primary headaches include tension headaches, migraines, and cluster headaches.

 Tension headaches

 Tension headaches are the most common type of primary headache, occurring in about three out of every four adults at some time or another.
 They can range from mild to moderate in severity and may not happen frequently.
-However, some people experience severe tension headaches three to four times weekly.
+That said, some people experience severe tension headaches as often as three to four times weekly.

 The typical tension headache produces a dull, squeezing pain on both sides of the head.
 People experiencing intense tension headaches may feel like their head is in a vise.
 The shoulders and neck can also ache.
 Some tension headaches may be triggered by fatigue, emotional stress, or tight muscles or joints in the neck or jaw.
 These headaches may last for 20 minutes to two hours or more.